How to Hear One Player's Voice in a CS2 Demo

 spec_player 3

-Each slot has a bit value, and you add up the values of the slots you want:
+Each slot is worth double the one before it, and you add up the ones you want:

 | Slot | Bit value |